sambatriste/netty-wiki-translation/Related-projects.md

-Please make sure the list is sorted alphabetically and remove unmaintained projects (no activity for last 12 months.)
+Please make sure the list is sorted alphabetically and remove unmaintained projects (no commit activity for last 12 months.)

 ## Open Source Projects